bifurcationkit/BifurcationKit.jl/docs/src/tutorialsODE.md

 Depth = 3
 ```

 We present an example of the use of the package in the case of ODE.
-Although `BifurcationKit.jl` is not geared toward them, we provide some specific methods which allow to study the bifurcations of ODE in a relatively efficient way.
+Although `BifurcationKit.jl` is not geared towards them, we provide some specific methods which allow to study the bifurcations of ODE in a relatively efficient way.

 The following model is taken from [^Cortes]: